 3) Epa Mask

-One of the things the Birmingham Museum of Art is known for is its collection of African art.
+The Birmingham Museum of Art is also known for its collection of African art.
 This Epa mask comes from the Yoruba people in Nigeria.
 It’s used as part of rituals and ceremonies.
 Often the figure on top of the mask represents a heroic figure in the community.

 Unlike scaring ghosts away with deer antlers, this makes a lot of sense to me.
 Anyone would love the honor of a giant awesome mask of themselves riding a horse all badass.
 The fact that the mask would be used by the community just to remind everyone of your greatness forever and forever is the cherry on the sundae.
 I bet my students would behave themselves more often if I promise them a giant mask in their honor.